-If your sanctuary is known in the community as a place where rescued animals are treated compassionately and with dignity, it’s inevitable that you will receive numerous requests for rescuing or rehoming animals in need.
+If your sanctuary is known in the community as a place where rescued animals are treated compassionately and with dignity, it’s inevitable that you will receive numerous requests for rescuing or rehoming animals in need (including from those who aren’t necessarily fully aware of the challenges involved in rescue).
 In the late spring and early summer, when rescue requests seem to come in most frequently, you might end up fielding two or more requests a day!

 - How many animals can we responsibly and safely care for on our sanctuary grounds?

 - How much cost will be incurred by each resident’s lifetime of compassionate care?